NASG Advocacy & Action Network

 Dr. María Fernanda Escobar is an OBGYN at Fundación Valle del Lili focusing on obstetric emergency care.
 Dr. Fernanda detailed her 15 years of experience using the NASG, sometimes in conjunction with other devices like the uterine balloon tamponade.
 These interventions, as well as the use of standardized care checklists, have resulted in a reduced risk of massive postpartum hemorrhage and reduced need for major surgery.
 Dr. Fernanda detailed how the NASG is particularly useful in scenarios where a blood transfusion is not immediately available and that the NASG can be applied as early as 15 minutes after the administration of uterotonic drugs if the patient is still in shock.
 Importantly, Dr. Fernanda highlighted that the NASG has proven to be a cost-effective intervention for PPH.

-November 2024
+NAAN Meeting, November 2024

-October 2024
+NAAN Meeting, October 2024